Kishor-Bibin/wildrydes-aws-project-/Doc.md

     - Update the `region` to match your AWS region.
     - **Save and commit the changes**.

-    **Screenshot: Updating config.js**
-    [Add screenshot of updating userPoolId, userPoolClientId, and region in config.js]

 4. **Test Registration and Login:**
     - Once Amplify has redeployed the application, refresh the Wild Rides website.